christopher-besch/homepage/src/articles/16_open_source/open_source.md

   I just used *executable* as an example for a bigger concept.
 - There are more flavours of Open-Source.
   For example there's Open-Hardware and Open-Data.
-  In some places and for simplicity I called things Open-Source that are actually Open-Data.
+  In some places I called things Open-Source that are actually Open-Data.
   But the characteristics I described apply to all.

 ### P.P.S.